How to upgrade your car stereo to Apple CarPlay and Android Auto: 5 of our favorites (2020)

 CarPlay is Apple's answer to the car infotainment system.
 Run by your iPhone, CarPlay replaces the navigation, media, phone and messaging controls of your car with those of iOS — and even includes Siri.

-Here is everything you need to know about adding CarPlay to your car, and some of the best options available to buy right now.
+Here is everything you need to know about adding CarPlay and Android Auto (in some cases wirelessly) to your car, and some of the best options available to buy right now.

-DIN stands for the German phrase Dietch Industri Normen, and refers to a standard size of stereo the country's car makers began installing in the 1980s.
+DIN stands for the German phrase, "Deutsches Institut für Normung," and refers to a standard size of stereo the country's car makers began installing in the 1980s.
 DIN refers to a stereo — also known as a head unit — measuring two inches by eight inches.
-This is the size of a single DIN unit, while a double DIN is the same width, but is four inches deep instead of two.
+This is the size of a single DIN unit, while a double DIN is the same width, but four inches high instead of two.

-A quick warning: Car head unit makers are really terrible at naming their products, so you'll have to forgive us for repeating their meaningless, alphabet soup-inspired titles.
+A quick warning: Car head unit makers are often terrible at naming their products, so you'll have to forgive us for repeating their meaningless, alphabet soup-inspired names.